nolanlawson/css-talk-2022/markdown.md

 ???

-This leads us to another important topic, which is layout thrashing.
+This leads us to layout thrashing.

-Layout thrashing is a situation where, in a loop, you're both reading from the DOM's style and writing to the DOM's styles.
+Layout thrashing is a situation where, in a loop, you're both writing to the DOM (invalidating) and writing to the DOM (forcing style/layout).
 This forces the browser to re-run style and layout repeatedly.

 ---